JesseBaughan/ModbusRequestAbstraction/README.md

 ## Problem
-This was a learning exercise prompted by a challenge at work.<br>
+This was a learning exercise prompted by a challenge at work.
+We were working on <br>
-We were working on integrating a new sensor that utilised MODBUS over <br>
+integrating a new sensor that utilised MODBUS over RS-485.
+MODBUS operates by sending <br>
-RS-485.
-MODBUS operates by sending a request to a slave address and <br>
-reading the returned response.
+a request to a slave address and reading the returned response. <br>

 The tricky part of this problem was thatthe requests themselves were varying <br>
 lengths and had varying data which was in some cases static and other cases <br>